Updated: July 2025

 It’s one of the most difficult conversations you’ll have with your daughter—but it’s also one of the most important.

 We feel that conversations about consent, respectful relationships, and safer sex are important regardless of your child’s gender.
-This blog will be addressing many hormonal forms of birth control; therefore, we will be focused mainly on how to counsel your daughters.
+This blog will address many hormonal forms of birth control; therefore, we will be focused mainly on how to counsel your daughters.

 Discussing sex and birth control may be awkward, but it’s vital for your daughter to have the information she needs to make informed decisions.
-It’s equally important that she knows she can turn to you or to our health care team at Chapel Hill OBGYN for reliable answers instead of turning to her peers or unreliable internet information.
+It’s equally important that she knows she can turn to you or our healthcare team at Chapel Hill OBGYN for reliable answers, rather than relying on her peers or unreliable internet information.

 Over half of all teens have had sex by the time they reach 18.
 Teen births are generally on the decline in the US, but still, more than 200,000 infants are born to teenage mothers.